sous-chefs/sc-mongodb/mongodb/README.md

 # USAGE:

-To install and run a single mongodb instance, simply add
+## Single mongodb instance

+Simply add

 ```ruby
 include_recipe "mongodb::default"
 ```

 to your recipe.
 This will run the mongodb instance as configured by your distribution.
-By changing the dbpath, logpath and port settings (see ATTRIBUTES) for this node you will be able to change this defaults.
+You can change the dbpath, logpath and port settings (see ATTRIBUTES) for this node by using the `mongodb_instance` definition:
-If you would like to tweak more settings, simply use the `mongodb_instance` definition, like

 ```ruby
 mongodb_instance "mongodb" do